 The seeds of grapes naturally contain potent antioxidants such as flavonoids, omega 6, and polyphenols.
 These polyphenols are called Oligomeric ProanthoCyanidins or OPCs, and are responsible for the potent antioxidant potential of grape seed extract.
 Grape seed, as a powerful systemic antioxidant, is more potent than vitamin C and is very safe.
 There is a growing wealth of research investigating the used of grape seed extract that protects the liver, gut, brain, kidneys, heart and pancreas; the same organs that are stressed in insulin resistance.
 Grape seed is an excellent protector of the vasculature system, protecting it from free radicals, cholesterol and sugar in the blood.

 When it comes to blood sugar control, grape seed extract is a must.
-It has been shown to decrease both blood glucose levels and insulin resistance.1, 2 Grape seed extract was compared to a diabetic drugs called Acarbose.4 Acarbose is designed to block the starch-digesting enzyme, assisting diabetics in absorbing fewer calories from starch.
+It has been shown to decrease both blood glucose levels and insulin resistance.1, 2 Grape seed extract has been compared to a diabetic drug called Acarbose,4 which is designed to block the starch-digesting enzyme, assisting diabetics in absorbing fewer calories from starch.
 This results in less starch/sugar being absorbed and better blood sugar control.
 The grape seed worked similarly to the Acarbose, but it was shown to bind the starch digesting enzymes better than Acarbose.
 Due to grape seed’s strong ability to control blood sugar, it has been shown to help reverse Hypertension and Fatty Liver, two conditions commonly associated with blood sugar dysregulation.

-Most people with insulin resistance and Type 2 Diabetes can achieve better blood sugar control with diet, lifestyle and supplementation.
-Ensure to eat foods with a low glycemic index—whole grains, beans, leafy greens, vegetables, protein, healthy fats and whole fruit—and be cautious with sugary foods and beverages.
-Smoking and moderate to heavy drinking and being sedentary can accelerate chronic diseases associated with impaired glucose tolerance.
+Most people with insulin resistance and Type 2 Diabetes can achieve better blood sugar control with a healthy diet and lifestyle and the inclusion of high-quality supplements.
+Be sure to eat foods with a low glycemic index including whole grains, beans, leafy greens, vegetables, protein, healthy fats and whole fruits but be cautious about sugary foods and beverages.
+Smoking, moderate to heavy drinking, and being sedentary can accelerate chronic diseases associated with impaired glucose tolerance.
 Because diabetes and insulin resistance can lead to morbidity, it is imperative to maintain healthy blood sugar levels.

 Grape seed proanthocyanidin extracts alleviate oxidative stress and ER stress in skeletal muscle of low-dose streptozotocin- and high-carbohydrate/high-fat diet-induced diabetic rats.
 Mol Nutr Food Res.
 2013 Feb;57(2):365-9.